MarteXcoin-documentation/Documentation/commands/cmd-rpc.rst

 ------

 getblocktemplate ( TemplateRequest )
   If the request parameters include a 'mode' key, that is used to explicitly select between the default 'template' request or a 'proposal'.
-It returns data needed to construct a block to work on. getmininginfo
+It returns data needed to construct a block to work on.
+For full specification, see BIPs 22, 23, and 9: https://github.com/bitcoin/bips/blob/master/bip-0022.mediawiki https://github.com/bitcoin/bips/blob/master/bip-0023.mediawiki https://github.com/bitcoin/bips/blob/master/bip-0009.mediawiki#getblocktemplate_changes getmininginfo
   Returns a json object containing mining-related information. getnetworkhashps ( nblocks height )